 Earlier the background for Focus mode was simply black but recently it has been updated and now you get to choose woody background shades like oak, mahogany, blackwood, rosewood, walnut, etc. These shades are available for both Windows and Mac.
 To know how to get into Focus mode while working on your Word document all you need to do is follow the simple steps.

 While you are working on your Word document you can get into Focus mode

 1. You can click on the View tab in the ribbon and choose Focus

 The other way to go about this is:

 2. At the bottom of your Word application, you can choose Focus on the status bar.

 There is yet another way to get into Focus mode and that is:

-4. You can either click on View tab in the ribbon or the View Menu or click on the Status bar and select Focus.
+4. You can either click on the View tab in the ribbon or the View Menu or click on the Status bar and select Focus.

-But the most important question that you probably have is ‘what if you need to gain access to one of the commands?’.
+But the most important question that you probably have is ‘What if you need to gain access to one of the commands?’.
 Well, the answer is quite simple and that is because you can easily get access to any command you want.
 All you need to do is drag your mouse pointer to the top of the screen and pull in the ribbon to gain access to any commands you need.

-While we are dealing with the topic of Word document if ever you do end up with a corrupted or damaged docx file and are panicking about can corrupted docx files be repaired.
+While we are dealing with the topic of Word documents if ever you do end up with a corrupted or damaged docx file and are panicking about can corrupted docx files be repaired.
 Well, the answer is a sure ‘Yes’.
 To know how to go about it just click on the link and find all the help you need.